FACTION BRIEF

 The Infrastructure Gap.
 Reciprocity is philosophically correct and materially impossible.
 How do you force open a vault when the vault's locks cost more than your entire organization?

 The Reframe.
-Before the Collective, the surveillance debate had two positions: more privacy or less.
-The Collective introduced a third โ€” equal visibility โ€” and shifted the question from "should we be watched?" to "who gets to be opaque?"
+Before the Collective, the surveillance debate had two positions: more privacy or less. introduced a third โ€” equal visibility โ€” and shifted the question from "should we be watched?" to "who gets to be opaque?"
 The answer exposed more than any data leak could.

 The Lens Problem.
 One person broadcasting voluntarily proves transparency is survivable for one person.
 It does not prove that universal mandatory transparency wouldn't be weaponized against the vulnerable.
-The powerful have lawyers, PR teams, context-management departments.
-The Dregs have none of these.
+The powerful have lawyers, PR teams, context-management departments. have none of these.
 Equal visibility may produce unequal consequences.

-The Geography Problem.
-The Collective's reciprocity demand assumes opacity is a policy the rich could be made to surrender.
+The Geography Problem. 's reciprocity demand assumes opacity is a policy the rich could be made to surrender.
 The geography of invisibility suggests it is something harder to reach: a set of physical places the powerful have wired and the watched cannot.
-The clearest proof is at [Guardian HQ](guardian-hq), where the surveillance apparatus that watches forty thousand feeds reserves the Quiet Floor โ€” electromagnetically sealed, unlisted, NDAs surviving death โ€” for itself.
+The clearest proof is at [](guardian-hq), where the surveillance apparatus that watches forty thousand feeds reserves the Quiet Floor โ€” electromagnetically sealed, unlisted, NDAs surviving death โ€” for itself.
 Lens can broadcast every thought she has and never force open that door, because the door is not a deliberation she can demand to see.
 It is a floor she will never be permitted to stand on.
 Reciprocity asks the rich to be watched.
 The Quiet Floor is the rich quietly demonstrating that watching, like privacy, has been turned into real estate โ€” and they own the deed.

 [classified]